pnoll1/osmand_map_creation/docs/development.md

 # Architecture
-The program was built with flexbility and low maintenance as key factors.
+The program was built with flexibility and low maintenance as key factors.

 The process is:
     1. OpenAddresses(OA) data is downloaded using wget